-16.1.42.C.01.
+16.1.36.C.01.
 Control System Classifications(s): All Classifications; Compliance: Must [CID:1875]

-Agencies MUST ensure system users provide sufficient evidence to verify their identity when requesting a password reset for their system account.
+Agencies MUST ensure system users provide sufficient evidence to prove they are the owner of the account when requesting a password reset for their system account or making changes to their multi-factor authenticators.